 I am a PhD candidate at the University of North Carolina at Chapel Hill.
 Before coming to UNC, I completed my BA at Michigan State University.
 I am a graduate fellow in the Applied Epistemology Project at UNC.
-During the fall of 2022, I will be a visiting scholar at the University of Virginia.
+During the fall of 2022, I was a visiting scholar at the University of Virginia.

 I work primarily in metaphysics, particularly on issues related to identity and distinctness.
 My dissertation "Essays on Identity" investigates numerical identity and why it matters.